pingidentity/terraform-provider-pingone/docs/resources/mfa_policy.md

 - `otp_failure_count` (Number) An integer that defines the maximum number of times that the OTP entry can fail for a user, before they are blocked.
 Defaults to `3`.
 - `otp_lifetime_duration` (Number) An integer that defines turation (number of time units) that the passcode is valid before it expires.
 Defaults to `30`.
 - `otp_lifetime_timeunit` (String) The type of time unit for `otp_lifetime_duration`.
 Options are `MINUTES` or `SECONDS`.
 Defaults to `MINUTES`.
+- `pairing_disabled` (Boolean) You can set this parameter to `true` to prevent users from pairing new devices with the relevant method, though keeping it active in the policy for existing users.
+You can use this option if you want to phase out an existing authentication method but want to allow users to continue using the method for authentication for existing devices.
+Defaults to `false`.

 <a id="nestedblock--mobile"></a>